PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 18:11:39
+Last updated: 2024-04-07 18:12:15
-Random Quote: You gonna ruin my life?
-I f'ing promise you I can do that a lot better than you can! - Rue Bennett
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin